Welcome, Home!

 Why Are There So Few Treatments?

-Because each rare disease affects a relatively small number of people, pharmaceutical companies often don’t see a profitable return on investment.
-Developing treatments is expensive—and with fewer patients, the financial incentives simply aren’t there without support.
+Due to the fact that each rare disease affects a relatively small number of people, pharmaceutical companies often don’t see a profitable return on investment.
+Developing treatments is expensive and with fewer patients, the financial incentives simply aren’t there without support.
 This is known as the “valley of death” in drug development.

 This is where policy and regulatory incentives come in: